snolab/CapsLockX/README.md

 TODO Discussion on ThinkPad and Mac arrow keys, inspiration from VIM,

-#### The Concept of Chording

-TODO Various types of chording

-TODO Calculation of information quantity increase with chording
+### Human Perception of Speed

+TODO: World perception of exponential growth, focus, auditory, visual, tactile, VS conventional linear operations

 ### Troubles with the Graphical User Interface

 TODO: Document: Introduction to mouse simulation function, movement in RPG games

-### Human Perception of Speed

-TODO: World perception of exponential growth, focus, auditory, visual, tactile, VS conventional linear operations

 ### Shortcut Deficiencies in Software